March–May 2025 United States attacks in Yemen: Fifth week (10–16 April)

-17 April
+Sixth week (17–23 April)

-ISW reported at least 30 airstrikes including 14 airstrikes targeting Houthi underground facilities at Mount Nuqum and six other airstrikes, elsewhere in Sanaa Governorate with one hitting building in Sanaa killing many fighters and two airstrikes targeting Houthi supply between Sanaa and eastern front As well as 10 airstrikes in Hudaydah Governorate with seven at the al Tuhayta axis.
+On 17 April, ISW reported at least 30 airstrikes including 14 airstrikes targeting Houthi underground facilities at Mount Nuqum and six other airstrikes, elsewhere in Sanaa Governorate with one hitting building in Sanaa killing many fighters and two airstrikes targeting Houthi supply between Sanaa and eastern front As well as 10 airstrikes in Hudaydah Governorate with seven at the al Tuhayta axis.
 Al-Masirah reported that US fighter jets conducted more strikes in Al Munirah district.
 The US military said that it struck Ras Issa fuel port in western Yemen, saying that it was a Houthi fuel source.
 Al-Mashirah reported that the strike killed at least 80 people and injured at least 150 others.

-18 April

-ISW reported 19 airstrikes including 14 airstrikes targeting Ras Issa Port and three airstrikes targeting a Houthi command site in Mukayras District as well as two airstrikes in Arhab District.
+On 18 April, ISW reported 19 airstrikes including 14 airstrikes targeting Ras Issa Port and three airstrikes targeting a Houthi command site in Mukayras District as well as two airstrikes in Arhab District.
 Al-Masirah reported that multiple US strikes hit the al-Hafa area of As Sabain district.
 It also reported four US strikes in Bani Hushaysh district.
 Al-Masirah also reported three US strikes in Saada Governorate.
 It also reported four US strikes in Bart Al Anan district and Khabb wa ash Sha'af district.

-The Houthis also claimed they shot down a US drone conducting “hostile acts” around Sanaa Governorate.
+The Houthis also claimed they shot down a US drone conducting "hostile acts" around Sanaa Governorate.

-19 April

-Al-Masirah reported four US strikes in Arhab district and also reported that US jets conducted 13 air strikes on Hudaydah Port and Hodeida International Airport.
+On 19 April, Al-Masirah reported four US strikes in Arhab district and also reported that US jets conducted 13 air strikes on Hudaydah Port and Hodeida International Airport.
 Al Masirah reported that a US strike in al-Thawra, Bani Matar and al-Safiah district of Sanaa killed three people and wounded four others.
 Houthi-affiliated Yemeni media reported that US conducted at least 29 air strikes throughout Yemen in the evening, targeting Sanaa Governorate, 'Amran Governorate, Marib Governorate and Al Hudaydah Governorate.
 CENTCOM also struck Kamaran Island and conducted a total of at least 13 airstrikes in Sanaa.

-Houthis claimed that they shot down a US drone above Sanaa.
+The Houthis claimed that they shot down a US drone above Sanaa.

-20 April

-Al-Masirah reported US airstrikes in Kamaran island and Al Jubah district.
+On 20 April, Al-Masirah reported US airstrikes in Kamaran island and Al Jubah district.
 Houthi media reported two US airstrikes in Attan area of Sanaa.
 It also reported that US airstrikes hit a sanitation project in Asr, Furwah and a popular market in Shaub district.
 The Houthis said that US strikes on a market in Sanaa killed 12 people, while strikes in al-Farwah wounded 30 people.
 They added that US strikes hit Saada Governorate.
 Two attacks in al Mahwit Governorate and Sanaa initially reported as US Air strikes were later shown to be unsuccessful missile launches by Houthis per OSINT.